Bradenton, Florida: 1940s

-Bradenton was affected by World War II like many other cities in Florida and the United States.
-During the war, Manatee County had its own Civil Defense battalion in it with two subunits existing in Bradenton and another for nearby Manatee.
+Bradenton was affected by World War II, as were many other cities in Florida and the United States.
+During the war, Manatee County had its own Civil Defense battalion with two subunits existing in Bradenton and another for nearby Manatee.
 A recreational center was opened in March 1942 at a building on the intersection of 6th Avenue and 12th Street West in the downtown area to be used by soldiers.
 The recreation center closed in November 1945 and was popular with local soldiers and visited even by those who were stationed outside of Bradenton.
 Police Chief Clyde Benton expanded the police force by naming 45 officers to serve without pay during the war.
 Camp Weatherford located at LECOM Field existed for eight months at some point during the war as a training center for the US Army Signal Corps.
 About 350 soldiers were trained there during its existence.
 The camp itself often had an issue with being flooded because of the rainy climate, showers at the camp occurring often, clothes being washed, its low elevation and is located nearby to Wares Creek.
 A soldier named Joe Grossman at the camp ran a radio show broadcasting on WSPB called Weatherford Shinings.
 Local residents accommodated the troops stationed at the base in a variety of ways.
 Bradenton merged with nearby Manatee (incorporated in 1888) in 1943.
 Manatee faced similar financial problems as Bradenton did in regards to their bonds and faced high debt levels as a result but Manatee could not pay off the bonds.